-The Disciplined Agile Delivery (DAD) framework suggests a robust set of roles for agile solution delivery.
+The Disciplined Agile Delivery (DAD) toolkit suggests a robust set of roles for agile solution delivery.
 These roles are overviewed in the following figure.
 As you can see there are two categories of roles:

 - Primary roles.
 These roles are commonly found on DAD teams regardless of the level of scale faced by the team.

 - Secondary roles.
 These roles are filled, often on a temporary basis, to address scaling issues.

 Primary roles are commonly found regardless of the level of scale.
 There are five primary roles:

 - Stakeholder.
 A stakeholder is someone who is materially impacted by the outcome of the solution.
 In this regard, the stakeholder is clearly more than an end-user: A stakeholder could be a direct user, indirect user, manager of users, senior manager, operations staff member, the “gold owner” who funds the project, support (help desk) staff member, auditors, your program/portfolio manager, developers working on other systems that integrate or interact with the one under development, maintenance professionals potentially affected by the development and/or deployment of a software project.
 DAD teams will ideally work together with their stakeholders daily throughout the project.

 - Team Member.
 The role of team member focuses on producing the actual solution for stakeholders.
 Team members will perform testing, analysis, architecture, design, programming, planning, estimation, and many more activities as appropriate throughout the project.
 Note that not every team member will have every single one of these skills, at least not yet, but they will have a subset of them and they will strive to gain more skills over time.
 Team members are sometimes described by core agile methods as “developers” or simply as programmers.
 However, in DAD we recognize that not every team member necessarily writes code.
 Team members will identify tasks, estimate tasks, “sign-up” for tasks, perform the tasks, and track their status towards completion.